Leave the content distribution to us! Try the J-Stream CDN

 A CDN is a highly distributed server platform optimized for delivering content such as web applications and streaming media.

-As the number of end users increases and requests increase, it is natural that traffic will increase and response delays will occur.
+As the number of end users and requests increases, traffic increases and response delays naturally occur.

 With a CDN, you can reduce the burden on the content server caused by those requests!